+- Community Safety Plan

+- Culture Strategy

-Community Safety Plan Culture Strategy Early Help for All Strategy
+- Early Help for All Strategy

-Hate Crime Strategy
+- Hate Crime Strategy

-Health and Wellbeing Strategy
+- Health and Wellbeing Strategy

+- Local Plan

-Modern Slavery Strategy
+- Modern Slavery Strategy

-Safeguarding Adults Strategy
+- Safeguarding Adults Strategy

-Strong, healthy and safe communities: Our achievements so far

 In 2021/22, we invested £327,000 in CCTV to help keep communities safe and prevent crime and antisocial behaviour.
 The locations of new cameras are selected based on reported crime levels.

 We protected vulnerable residents during the pandemic, providing free Personal Protective Equipment (PPE), advice and guidance and financial support to the borough's care homes.